-If you then do FILE->SAVE (Ctrl+S), the JPEG file you loaded will be overwritten with the modified image.
-However Xara Web Designer 7 also saves your photo in its native .web format.
+If you then do "FILE" > "SAVE" ("Ctrl + S"), the JPEG file you loaded will be overwritten with the modified image.
+However by default Xara Web Designer 7 Premium also saves your photo in its native .xar format.
 This file is placed into a "Masters" folder alongside your JPEG file.
 It has the same name as your photo file but with a .web extension.
-The .web file includes within it your original photo without the modifications applied, and of course details of your edits.
+The .xar file includes within it your original photo without the modifications applied, and of course details of your edits.

-In future if you load the modified JPEG file in order to edit it further, Xara Web Designer 7 will look in the Masters folder to see if there is a .web file available for that photo.
-If so, the .web file is loaded instead of the JPEG file and you can continue editing from where you left off.
-When you next save, the JPEG file is again overwritten and an updated .web file also saved into the Masters folder.
+In future if you load the modified JPEG file in order to edit it further, Xara Web Designer 7 Premium will look in the Masters folder to see if there is a .xar file available for that photo.
+If so, the .xar file is loaded instead of the JPEG file and you can continue editing from where you left off.
+When you next save, the JPEG file is again overwritten and an updated .xar file also saved into the Masters folder.

-Of course if you don't want to overwrite your original JPEG file with your changes, you can use FILE->SAVE AS, to save the modified photo elsewhere, or use the many export facilities to export your photo into different formats.
+Of course if you don't want to overwrite your original JPEG file with your changes, you can use "FILE" > "SAVE AS", to save the modified photo elsewhere, or use the many export facilities to export your photo into different formats.